Moustamid/UniCode/README.md

-# sub miniapplication with redux and typescript to test the npm api
+# sub miniapplication for the Unicode Project

+- testing the npm api
+- preparing a redux with typescript template